Nike Basketball Camp Wingate University

 HOUSING & ROOMMATES

-Campers will reside in the dorms on campus and roommates are assigned by age and roommate request.
-If you have a roommate request, and have not already given it to us, please do so as soon as possible.
+Campers will reside in the Cannon North dorms on campus and stay two per room in suites with 4 double rooms and a common living area and kitchen, 8 per residence.
+If you have a roommate request and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided